christiskatsouris/Bootstrapping/README.md

-## Bootstrap for Non-Linear Time Series Models
+# II.
+Bootstrap for Non-Linear Time Series Models

 Simulate a data generating process that corresponds to a stationary GARCH model using the code below: